memcachier/docs/heroku_articles/laravel-memcache.md

 ],
 ```

-For Laravel to use Memcached as its cache, you also need to set the `CACHE_DRIVER` config var:
+For Laravel to use Memcache as its cache, you also need to set the
+`CACHE_DRIVER` config var:

 ```term
 $ heroku config:set CACHE_DRIVER=memcached